ayrshare/social-media-api/README.md

 ### Post

 Published a new post to the specified social networks either immediately or at scheduled future date.
 Returns a promise that resolves to an object containing the post ID and post status (success, error).
+See the [post endpoint](https://docs.ayrshare.com/rest-api/endpoints/post) for the full capabilities.

 ``` javascript
 const postResponse = await social.post({